-Table 6.1-2: National System of Marine Protected Areas within the Study Area (continued)
+Table 6.1-2: National System of Parks and Marine Protected Areas within the Study Area (continued)

-Marine Protected Area Figure Reference Number Location within the Study Area Protection Focus Summary of Relevant Regulations Navy Proposed Activities Under the Preferred Alternative and Marine Protected Area Considerations Monitor Figure 6.1- North Carolina: 20 NM Focal Resource See Section 6.1.2.6.2 for The Navy does not propose to conduct any National Marine 4 from VACAPES OPAREA (cultural heritage - details. new activities that would cause significant Sanctuary shipwreck of the impacts on sanctuary resources.
-Furthermore, Civil War ironclad, the Navy does not propose to increase the USS Monitor) level of existing activities within the sanctuary from what was previously considered at the time of sanctuary designation.
-Since none of the Navy's training and testing activities proposed to be conducted within or in the vicinity of Monitor National Marine Sanctuary are likely to injure sanctuary resources, the Navy has determined that it is unnecessary to engage in 304(d) consultation under the National Marine Sanctuaries Act.
+Marine Protected Area Figure/ Reference Number Location within the Study Area Protection Focus Summary of Relevant Regulations Navy Proposed Activities Under the Preferred Alternative and Marine Protected Area Considerations Monitor National Marine Sanctuary Figure 6.1-5 North Carolina: 20 NM from VACAPES OPAREA Focal Resource (cultural heritage - shipwreck of the Civil War ironclad, USS Monitor) See Section 6.1.2.6.2 for details.
+Navy activities carried out in the sanctuary are conducted in accordance with sanctuary regulations; Navy will not conduct prohibited activities in the sanctuary, thus, is not required to obtain a permit.
+The Navy does not propose to conduct any new activities in the sanctuary that are likely to destroy, cause the loss of, or injure sanctuary resources or qualities.
+Since activities conducted outside the sanctuary would not potentially result in harassment takes under the MMPA (defined as an injury to a sanctuary resource by the Office of National Marine Sanctuaries) the Navy has not consulted under Section 304(d) of the National Marine Sanctuaries Act.

-Table 6.1-2: National System of Marine Protected Areas within the Study Area (continued)
+Table 6.1-2: National System of Parks and Marine Protected Areas within the Study Area (continued)

-Marine Protected Area Figure Reference Number Location within the Study Area Protection Focus Summary of Relevant Regulations Navy Proposed Activities Under the Preferred Alternative and Marine Protected Area Considerations Gray's Reef National Marine Sanctuary Figure 6.1-5 Georgia: Entirely within Jacksonville OPAREA Ecosystem (natural heritage - live bottom reef) See Section 6.1.2.6.3 for details.
-Activities the Navy proposes to conduct in Gray's Reef National Marine Sanctuary are consistent with the activities exempted when the sanctuary was designated and are consistent with Navy activities and planning during the development of the most recent management plan.
-The Navy does not propose to conduct any new activities that would cause significant impacts on sanctuary resources.
-Furthermore, the Navy does not propose to increase the level of existing activities within the sanctuary from what was previously considered at the time of sanctuary designation.
-Since activities conducted in and around the sanctuary could potentially result in harassment takes under the MMPA (defined as an injury to a sanctuary resource by the Office of National Marine Sanctuaries) the Navy will consult under Section 304(d) of the National Marine Sanctuaries Act.
+Marine Protected Area Figure/ Reference Number Location within the Study Area Protection Focus Summary of Relevant Regulations Navy Proposed Activities Under the Preferred Alternative and Marine Protected Area Considerations Gray's Reef National Marine Sanctuary Figure 6.1-6 Georgia: Entirely within Jacksonville OPAREA Ecosystem (natural heritage - live bottom reef) See Section 6.1.2.6.3 for details.
+Navy activities carried out in the sanctuary are conducted in accordance with sanctuary regulations; Navy will not conduct prohibited activities in the sanctuary, thus, is not required to obtain a permit.
+The Navy does not propose to conduct any new activities in the sanctuary that are likely to destroy, cause the loss of, or injure sanctuary resources or qualities.
+Since activities conducted in and around the sanctuary could potentially result in harassment takes under the MMPA (defined as an injury to a sanctuary resource by the Office of National Marine Sanctuaries) the Navy consulted under Section 304(d) of the National Marine Sanctuaries Act.
+On 15 May 2018, in an injury determination letter in response to the Navy's sanctuary resource statement, the Office of National Marine Sanctuaries concluded that the Proposed Action is likely to cause injury to sanctuary resources, but given ongoing research and current Navy mitigations, no sanctuary-specific recommendations were issued under this consultation.

-Table 6.1-2: National System of Marine Protected Areas within the Study Area (continued)
+Table 6.1-2: National System of Parks and Marine Protected Areas within the Study Area (continued)